A low carb and Keto friendly version of stuffing with cubes of herbed bread and ground sausage making a perfect edition to your Thanksgiving feast!

 Traditional cornbread stuffing can have as many as 40 carbs per serving.
 That's two days worth of carbs for those on Keto.
 Almond flour bread greatly reduces the carbs.
 For one serving of low carb free stuffing recipe, there are only 4 net carbs!
 How is that for low carb!?

 Traditional gravy starts with a roux made with flour and some sort of fat.
 That's not good news for those on Keto or low carb diets.
 But if you enjoy gravy over your low carb stuffing, there is GREAT news for you!
 The gravy in this recipe for Slow Cooker Turkey Breast with Gravy is gluten free and goes wonderfully with this sausage herb stuffing.

 More Holiday Inspired Keto Recipes

 - Green Beans Almondine

 - Bacon Wrapped Green Beans

 - Pumpkin Coffee Cake

 What is Oat Fiber?
 Is Oat Fiber Keto?

-Need Even More Holiday?
-Check out my 50+ Best Keto Thanksgiving Recipes roundup!
+Need more holiday recipes?
+Check out these 50+ Best Keto Thanksgiving Recipes roundup!

 For the Herb Bread